-Dr. James Rush's medical specialty is neuro-ophthalmology.
-His average rating from his patients is 5.0 stars out of 5.
-He accepts Medicare insurance.
-Dr. Rush graduated from Georgetown University School of Medicine.
-His residency was performed at Mayo Clinic and a hospital affiliated with the University of Virginia.
+Dr. James Rush practices neuro-ophthalmology.
+On average, patients gave him a rating of 5.0 stars out of 5.
+Dr. Rush is in-network for Medicare insurance.
+He studied medicine at Georgetown University School of Medicine.
+For his residency, Dr. Rush trained at Mayo Clinic and a hospital affiliated with the University of Virginia.

 Conditions / Treatments